-Aloe vera, a tropical plant with spiky edges and gel-filled center, is used both topically as a gel and internally as a juice.
-A staple in traditional medicine, aloe is garnering attention in the Western world as well.
-Research continues to evolve regarding the benefits and risks of drinking aloe juice.
+Aloe vera, a tropical plant with spiky edges and gel-filled center, is used both topically as an analgesic and internally as a juice.
+What began as a staple in traditional Eastern medicine, eventually spread to the Western world as a natural pain and health remedy.

 Video of the Day

 According to the Memorial Sloan Kettering Cancer Center, aloe, which includes the plant's extracted juice, has been studied for potential effects on psoriasis and other skin issues, along with internal issues like constipation and diabetes.
 The center also notes studies indicating potential anti-inflammatory and antioxidant effects.

 Other institutions such as the American College of Angiology report potential strides for heart conditions, while those studying dental and oral issues also cite potential benefits for treating and medicating oral diseases and conditions.